 Since tomatoes are in super-season at the moment, I highly recommend using fresh ones.
 To be honest, since the recipe calls for cherry or grape tomatoes you can probably use fresh at most points in the year since they are normally available.

 If you can’t find any though, feel free to use a 28-ounce can of tomato sauce or diced tomatoes.
-That would work just fine as well.
+That would work just fine as well in this Puttanesca Sauce.

 If you do use fresh cherry tomatoes though, just wash them and add them to a blender.
 Pulse them until they are finely diced, but try to stop before they are in a complete puree.
 I went a little to far…